aws-samples/generative-ai-application-builder-on-aws-plugin-sample-vector-databases/README.md

 3. You can either create a new kendra index or provide an existing kendra index.

-note: Once deployed, In the parameter store, you can toggle between Kendra and OpenSearch ("KnowledgeBaseType":"OpenSearch") for the parameter to test the differences between Kendra and OpenSearch.
+note: Once deployed, In the parameter store, you can toggle between Kendra and OpenSearch ("KnowledgeBaseType":"OpenSearch") for the parameter to test the differences between Kendra and Amazon OpenSearch.

 ## Cleanup